yousif-khalil-abdulkarim/daiso-core/website/docs/3_Cache/2_cache_usage.md

 ### Runtime type safety

-You can enforce runtime and compiletime type safety by passing [standard schema](https://standardschema.dev/) compliant object to the cache:
+You can enforce runtime and compiletime type safety by passing [standard schema](https://standardschema.dev/) to the cache:

 ```ts
 import { MemoryCacheAdapter } from "@daiso-tech/core/cache/adapters";